Google Workspace Set up

 e.
 Click on View Details and verify the below scopes are added.

 After these configurations are completed.
-The P12 certificate will allow Splice to interact with Google and use the above defined scopes to access User, Drive, Groups.
+The P12 certificate will allow the Google connector to interact with Google and use the above defined scopes to access User, Drive and Groups.